JessamineCodes/LOTR_kill_count_d3_practice/README.md

-# D3 Practice exercise: LOTR Kill Counts
+# D3 Practice Exercise: LOTR Kill Counts

 Ever wondered how many kills your favourite characters had in the Lord of The Rings movies?
 Well wonder no more.